Regularity and confluence of geodesics for the supercritical Liouville quantum gravity metric: Introduction

 In this paper, we will mainly be interested in the supercritical and critical cases, i.e., $\xi\geq \xi_{\op{crit}}$.
 It was shown in~\cite{dg-supercritical-lfpp} that for this range of parameter values, the re-scaled LFPP metrics $\frk a_\ep^{-1} D_h^\ep$ are tight with respect to the topology on lower semicontinuous functions on $\BB C\times\BB C$ introduced by Beer~\cite{beer-usc} (see Definition~\ref{def-lsc}).
 Later, after this paper appeared on the arXiv, it was shown in~\cite{dg-uniqueness} that the subsequential limit is unique.
 The proof in~\cite{dg-uniqueness} uses some of the results in this paper (in particular, those in Section~\ref{sec-hit-ball}), so throughout this paper we will work with subsequential limits.

 If $D_h$ is a subsequential limit of LFPP for $\xi > \xi_{\op{crit}}$, then $D_h$ is a metric on $\BB C$ which is allowed to take on infinite values.
-This metric does not induce the Euclidean topology: rather, there is an uncountable, Euclidean-dense set of \emph{singular points} $z\in \BB C$ such that \eqb D_h(z,w) = \infty,\quad \forall w\in\BB C\setminus\{z\} . \eqe On the other hand, for two fixed points $z,w\in \BB C$, a.s.\ $D_h(z,w) < \infty$.
+This metric does not induce the Euclidean topology: rather, there is an uncountable, Euclidean-dense set of \emph{singular points} $z\in \BB C$ such that \eqb D_h(z,w) = \infty,\quad \forall w\in\BB C\setminus\{z\} . \eqe On the other hand, for two fixed points $z,w\in \BB C$, a.s.\ $D_h(z,w) < \infty$, and the restriction of $D_h$ to the complement of the set of singular points defines a complete metric~\cite{pfeffer-supercritical-lqg}.
 Roughly speaking, singular points for $D_h$ correspond to $\alpha$-thick points of $h$ for $\alpha > Q$, i.e., points $z\in\BB C$ for which $h_\ep^*(z)$ behaves like $\alpha\log\ep^{-1}$ as $\ep\rta 0$~\cite{dg-supercritical-lfpp,pfeffer-supercritical-lqg}.
 It was shown in~\cite{dg-critical-lqg} that the metric $D_h$ induces the Euclidean topology on $\BB C$ for $\xi = \xi_{\op{crit}}$.
 In particular, there are no singular points in this case.

 Due to the existence of singular points, $D_h$-metric balls in the supercritical case are highly irregular objects.
 A $D_h$-ball has empty Euclidean interior (since the singular points are Euclidean dense).
 Moreover, the $D_h$-boundary of a $D_h$-metric ball is not $D_h$-compact and has infinite Hausdorff dimension w.r.t.\ $D_h$~\cite{pfeffer-supercritical-lqg} (see Theorem~\ref{thm-non-compact}).
 See Figure~\ref{fig-ball-sim} for a simulation of a supercritical LQG metric ball.